vietjtnguyen/argagg/README.md

 | `master` | ![Build Status](https://api.travis-ci.org/vietjtnguyen/argagg.svg?branch=master) |
 | `dev` | ![Build Status](https://api.travis-ci.org/vietjtnguyen/argagg.svg?branch=dev) |

 This is yet another C++ command line argument/option parser.
 It was written as a simple and idiomatic alternative to other frameworks like [getopt][], [Boost program options][], [TCLAP][], and others.
-The goal is to achieve the majority of argument parsing needs in a very simple manner (simple mental model) and easy to use API.
-It operates as a single pass over all arguments, recognizing flags prepended by `-` (short) or `--` (long) and aggregating them into easy to access structures with lots of convenience functions.
+The goal is to achieve the majority of argument parsing needs in a simple manner with an easy to use API.
+It operates as a single pass over all arguments, recognizing flags prefixed by `-` (short) or `--` (long) and aggregating them into easy to access structures with lots of convenience functions.

 [getopt]: https://www.gnu.org/software/libc/manual/html_node/Getopt.html#Getopt
 [Boost program options]: http://www.boost.org/doc/libs/release/libs/program_options/